top of page

 China: Mammal Highlights

-Snow Leopard, Red Panda, Golden Snub-nosed Monkey, and Sichuan Takin all in one trip?!?
-These species are near-guaranteed on this exciting new itinerary, also providing chances for Grey Wolf, Eurasian Lynx, Himalayan Black Bear, Blue Sheep, Chinese Goral, Chinese Serrow, White-lipped Deer, Sika Deer, Musk Deer, Tufted Deer, Reeve's Muntjac, and Tibetan Macaque.
-There are plenty of birds too, including Lady Amherst’s Pheasant, Golden Pheasant, Silver Pheasant, the rare Sichuan Partridge, a variety of laughingthrushes, parrotbills, woodpeckers, and other passerines, plus high altitude specialties like Ibisbill, Bearded Vulture, Robin Accentor, White-rumped Snowfinch, Güldenstädt's Redstart, and White-browed Tit-warbler.
+Snow Leopard, Pallas's Cat, Eurasian Lynx, Tibetan Fox, Red Panda, Golden Snub-nosed Monkey, and Chinese Takin all in one trip?!?
+These species are near-guaranteed on this exciting new itinerary, also providing chances for Grey Wolf, Himalayan Black Bear, Blue Sheep, Chinese Goral, Chinese Serrow, Sika Deer, Tufted Deer, Tibetan Red Deer, Reeve's Muntjac, and Tibetan Macaque.
+There are plenty of birds too, including Lady Amherst’s Pheasant, Golden Pheasant, Silver Pheasant, perhaps the rare Sichuan Partridge, a variety of laughingthrushes, parrotbills, woodpeckers, and other passerines, plus high altitude specialties like Bearded Vulture, Ground Tit, White-browed Tit-warbler, Güldenstädt's Redstart, Robin Accentor, and Tibetan Rosefinch.

 Next Dates